 • Extra layer of withholdings tax.
 An Australian resident holding a CDI on a US-listed global exposure would find themselves subject to withholdings tax on global shares when distributing income to the US fund and again as an individual investor in a US-domiciled fund when the income is distributed to Australian CDI holders.

 By contrast, an investor in an Australian-domiciled fund does not need to fill out individual W8-BEN forms because they are filled out once, at the fund level, by the fund manager.
 Also:

 • Being governed primarily by Australian law there are minimal, if any, direct foreign law impacts for investors; and

 • Generally speaking, you are only subject to withholdings tax once on a global exposure – on the distributions from the foreign companies into Australia – not twice i.e. from the foreign companies into the US and then into Australia.

 Australian domiciled or CDI?
-It’s certainly worth looking under the hood before you invest.
+It’s certainly worth looking under the hood before you invest as ETF tax is computed differently depending on the location.
 If in doubt, contact the fund manager directly.

 Adam O'Connor, distribution manager, BetaShares